pytchlang/pytch-tutorials/qbert/tutorial.md

 {{< commit tell-Qbert-to-set-up >}}

-If you try this, it doesn't look right.
-Q\*bert is behind the pyramid of blocks.
-We need to tell Pytch to bring Q\*bert to the *front* of the drawing:
+There's another detail we should make sure is right.
+Q\*bert needs to appear "in front of" the pyramid of blocks.
+More or less by chance, this is what happens at the moment, but it's a good idea to make sure, in case we rearrange our code later.
+So we'll bring Q\*bert to the *front* of the drawing:

 {{< commit move-Qbert-to-front >}}